About the Program

 When do I take the clinical competency exam (CCE), what is involved, and how much does it cost?

-300 hours of direct client contact (e.g., individual, group, couples, family, and child therapy performed by the student) are required to graduate from the M.A. program.
-A student generally graduates with additional hours of supervision (and the BBS will count up to 1,000).
+300 hours of direct client contact (e.g., individual, group, couples, family, and child therapy performed by the student) are required to graduate from the MA program.
+A student generally graduates with additional hours of supervision (and the Board of Behavioral Sciences will count up to 1,000).
 A maximum of 1,300 hours can be collected prior to graduating.

 Yes.
-In order to meet all of the academic requirements of the BBS, students must also take PPSY 555: Career Development.
-This is a 3-unit course offered online at least two of the three semesters.
-Students may take this course at their own pace.
+In order to meet all of the academic requirements of the BBS in applying for and LPCC license, students must also take PPSY 555 Career Development Theories and Techniques, which is a 3-unit course offered online at least two of the three semesters per academic year, and students may take it at their own pace.

 What are the requirements to receive my Trainee Status Certificate and begin practicum?